SE-Fall-24-4GPA/VogueX/README.md

 command = `ollama serve`

 ## Contributors:
-- Jayesh Gajbhar ()
+- Jayesh Gajbhar (jgajbha)
-- Skanda Shastry ()
+- Skanda Shastry (sshastr4)
 - Swapnil Santosh Jakhi (sjakhi)

-> This project was completed as part of **Project 3 for the CSC510 Software Engineering** class in the NC State Graduate Program for Computer Science and was built upon the original repository by [SE-Fall-24-4GPA/VogueX---Fashion-Recommender](https://github.com/SE-Fall-24-4GPA/VogueX).
+> This project was completed as part of **Project 3 for the CSC510 Software Engineering** class in the NC State Graduate Program for Computer Science and was built upon the original repository by [NC-State-24/VogueX---Fashion-Recommender](https://github.com/NC-State-24/VogueX).

 ## More Details - Documentation
 Please visit the below link for more details on our project and various use cases detailing all the release cycles.